Tag: riads

 The food is also very good.

-I loved the vegetable tagine and seasonal salad that I had served to me on arrival at the riad.
+I loved the vegetable tagine and seasonal salad that I had on arrival at the riad.

-My flight had been delayed, yet it was still hot and beautifully presented despite the time of night I eventually arrived.
+My flight was delayed, yet everything was still hot and beautifully presented.

 The staff are attentive and kind, going out of their way to make you feel welcome.

-Nothing is any trouble, and the overall atmosphere is relaxed and professional.
+The atmosphere is relaxed and professional.

 The riad exudes luxury, yet it’s affordable and in a strategic location close to the centre of all the action.

-Riad Zouhour is a popular riad and gets booked up quickly, so booking in advance is recommended.
+It gets booked up quickly, so booking well in advance is recommended.

 As with most riads in the medina, they can also organise tours and excursions for you.